pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 :::{todo}
 * emphasize that we recommended the trusted publisher GitHub action for most maintainers
 * Make sure they add /dist to their .gitignore file.
-We have not discussed github workflows anywhere yet.
+We have not discussed GitHub workflows anywhere yet.
 Where does that fit?
 * https://hatch.pypa.io/latest/intro/#existing-project <- hatch will migrate from setup.py for you - if we go with hatch then we may want to add this to the installable code lesson
 * Should we install hatch with pipx?